StuntsPT/FE2023/docs/classes/exercises/assignment.md

 # Trabalho final de Fundamentos de Epidemiologia

 For this assignment you will have to present a report.
-Follow the points
+Below you will find the necessary instructions.

 ## Choose a disease - any disease. ("General introduction")

 * Search the literature for studies on a specific disease
 * Describe it in the report (what it is, who it affects, symptoms, known treatments, etc...)
+* Report your own work's objectives to finish off this section

 ## Find epidemiological studies on this disease (This sort of works like a "Methodology" section)